uvarc/rc-website/content/userinfo/hpc/software/r.md

 # Loading the RStudio module

-RStudio is a development environment for R. We recommend launching RStudio through our web-based portal to Rivanna.
-For instructions on how to access it, see [RStudio Server on Rivanna](/userinfo/hpc/software/rstudio/).
+RStudio is a development environment for R. We recommend launching RStudio through our web-based portal to the HPC system.
+For instructions on how to access it, see [RStudio Server on the HPC system](/userinfo/hpc/software/rstudio/).

 For users who must launch RStudio from the commandline, start up a FastX or Open OnDemand Desktop session and run `rstudio-launcher` in the terminal.
 Then follow the instructions.